Hi all and thanks for visiting.

 OK, admit it.
 How many of you scrolled down to this part first and didn’t even read the first stuff…

 When it comes to image quality this lens is difficult to fault.
-Lens flare is very well controlled and with the petal hood in place it really handles shooting into the light well.
+Lens flare is very well controlled and with the petal hood in place, it handles shooting into the light well.
 Sharpness is very good.
-At f3.5 the centre is nice and sharp with the edges being a little soft.
-Stopping down to around f5.6 and beyond it really comes to its own providing some really good, sharp images.
+At f3.5 the center is nice and sharp with the edges being a little soft.
+Stopping down to around f5.6 and beyond it comes to its own providing some really good, sharp images.
 From f8 the increase in sharpness is not noticeable.

-Saturation and contrast is very good with some CA (chromatic aberration) visible in the corners at all focal lengths.
-This can however be corrected relatively easy in post processing.
+Saturation and contrast are very good with some CA (chromatic aberration) visible in the corners at all focal lengths.
+This can however be corrected relatively easily in post-processing.

-At f3.5 this lens can be used for some really nice wide star trail photography and landscape photography takes on new meaning.
-Swopping out your kit lens for this one and heading out to do some landscape work is pure bliss.
+At f3.5 this lens can be used for some nice wide star trail photography and landscape photography takes on new meaning.
+Swapping out your kit lens for this one and heading out to do some landscape work is pure bliss.
 It opens up a new world.

 The image quality this lens delivers is really good.
-At a price tag of around R 7600.00 (price as it was today) it is still easier on the pocket than the brand names and delivers the same IQ and has the benefit of the constant aperture to boot.
+At a price tag of around R 7600.00 (price as it was today), it is still easier on the pocket than the brand names delivers the same IQ, and has the benefit of the constant aperture to boot.

-All in all I highly recommend this lens if you are just getting into wide angle lenses and landscape photography.
+All in all, I highly recommend this lens if you are just getting into wide-angle lenses and landscape photography.
 It checks so many boxes that it will keep you happy for a long time.
-It is well built, delivers very good IQ and doesn’t break the bank, which means your wife won’t make you sleep in the car.
-The kids will love the funny effects it has on their faces when you take close up wide angle shots and just maybe you get that once in lifetime shot that you would have missed otherwise.
+It is well-built, delivers a very good IQ, and doesn’t break the bank, which means your wife won’t make you sleep in the car.
+The kids will love the funny effects it has on their faces when you take close up wide-angle shots and just maybe you get that once-in-a-lifetime shot that you would have missed otherwise.

 Now go on, get yourself one.